DemirTonchev/demirtonchev.github.io/_posts/2023-11-19-docker-with-micromamba.md

 - Me
 ---

-If you are here, you probably know what conda is (open-source package management system and environment management system).
+If you are here, you probably know what [conda](https://docs.conda.io/en/latest/) is (open-source package manager and environment manager).
 This means that you can use it to create_ virtual environments and _install_ packages within, also conda will take care of interdependencies of the packages.
 If a package is not available on conda channels you can always resolve to pip to install it.

-So conda(miniconda3) is good but I recommend againts it - if you dont want to look at a terminal spinner for hours(If you ever experienced a painfully slow install with conda you will know.) you should use [mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html).
+So conda(miniconda) is pretty good stuff but I recommend againts it - if you dont want to look at a terminal spinner for hours while installing something (and have time to contemplate the absurd) you should use [mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html).
-**Mamba** is the same as conda but better – what you care about – faster install times.
+**Mamba** is the same as conda but better – regarding what you care about – faster install times and has venom to deal with the pesky rodents.

 Now when you want to use a docker image that runs some job/task/script.
 Using conda could be a bit of a trouble – this dude explains it - https://kevalnagda.github.io/conda-docker-tutorial.
 But why not use `pip3 install -r requirements.txt`?!?
 And be done with our lives..
 Because I dont like pip ok?!
 And pip tends to do some weird shit especially when you need to install pytorch with cuda support or you already have installed pytorch and need to install transformers and pip decides to remove and reinstall the same version and fucking up stuff in the process?!?!
 K .
 Back to the docker issue.
 So now that you know that you should use mamba(I know poetry is super cool but we are data sciencing here), regarding docker containers the best experience is using